Updated on January 8, 2025

 Rehab Together

-How to Stop Drinking Alcohol Safely
+Can You Stop Drinking Alcohol Safely?

 If you try to quit cold turkey without any form of medical advice or assistance, the symptoms could become severe or dangerous.
+So consider seeking medical help.

 For example, if you consume five glasses of wine daily, try cutting back to four for several days before reducing it to three, and so on.
+If tapering doesn’t work, you should consider a medical detox.

 Why is Professionally Monitored Alcohol Detox Necessary?